-In connection with this offering, we will issue as part of the Units 350,000 Series D Warrants to purchase an aggregate of 350,000 shares of our common stock.
+In connection with this offering, we will issue as part of the Units 385,000 Series D Warrants to purchase an aggregate of 385,000 shares of our common stock.
 The Series D Warrants will separate from the shares of common stock included within the Unit immediately and be exercisable at any time on or after the date of issuance.
-The Series D Warrants will terminate on the fifth anniversary of the date of issuance and have an initial cash exercise price of \$\\\\ per whole share.
-The warrants may also be exercised on a cashless basis in the event that no effective registration statement or prospectus is available at the time of exercise.
-In this case, the number of shares issuable upon exercise of a warrant will be calculated pursuant to a formula based on the volume weighted average price of the stock, as described in the warrant.
-The exercise price and number of shares of common stock insuable upon exercise is subject to appropriate adjustment in the event of stock dividends, stock splits, reorganizations or similar events affecting our common stock and the exercise price.
+The Series D Warrants will terminate on the fifth anniversary of the date of issuance and have an initial cash exercise price of \$ per whole share.
+The exercise price and number of shares of common stock issuable upon exercise is subject to appropriate adjustment in the event of stock dividends, stock splits, reorganizations or similar events affecting our common stock and the exercise price.